5G-MAG/rt-5gms-application-provider/README.md

 cd ~/rt-5gms-application-provider
 ```

-Building the Docker image will effectively install all dependencies for the 5GMS Application Function and Management UI:
+Building the Docker image will effectively install all dependencies for the 5GMS Application Function and the Management UI:

 ```
 sudo docker-compose build